JCMais/docker-linux-ci/README.md

-# docker-alpine-ci
+# docker-linux-ci

-This is a docker image I use to build stuff on CI when it's necessary to use Alpine.
+Collection of docker images I use when building on linux.

 It's currently being used to build my Node.js libcurl addon [`node-libcurl`](https://github.com/JCMais/node-libcurl)